 Finding the Right Fit

-The college application allows you to show the Admission committee that you are ready and excited to become an essential part of the Rhodes classroom and community.
+The college application allows you to show the Admission committee that you are excited and ready to become an essential part of the Rhodes classroom and community.
 We use a holistic approach to evaluate every facet of your application to get a better sense of the whole you.
 When examined together, your transcript, test scores, extracurricular activities, recommendations, personal statement, and demonstrated interest can paint a bigger picture of your ability to contribute to Rhodes as a classmate, roommate, teammate, and community member.

 We recommend that applicants be active throughout their college search and personally engaged with the college.
 We want to get to know you and to help you get to know Rhodes!
 Come for a campus visit, meet your Admission counselor when they visit your school, or connect with us through an interview.
 You may also demonstrate your interest by contacting your Admission counselor.